zeynepcagil/100-Days-of-Python/README.md

 ✅ Day 8 - Functions and Caesar Encryption/Decryption
 ✅ Day 9 - Nesting, Lists and Dictionaries
 ✅ Day 10 - Functions with Outputs & Docstrings
 ✅ Day 11 - Blackjack Game
+✅ Day 12 - Number Guessing Game

 For each day, the `main.py` file contains the code, and the `notes.md` file contains the notes.